-Sri-Vidya is the great Mantra of Tripurasundari or Bhuvanesvari or Mahamaya.
+Sri-Vidya is the great mantra of Tripurasundari or Bhuvanesvari or Mahamaya.
 It is also called Panchadasi or Panchadasakshari because it is made up of 15 letters (KA E I LA HRIM - HA SA KA HA LA HRIM - SA KA LA HRIM).
 In its developed form it consists of sixteen letters, and it is called Sodasi or Shodasakshari.

 This is a very powerful Mantra and, when it is not properly repeated, it may harm the Upasaka.
 So it is imperative that it should be got directly from a Guru who has got Siddhi of this Mantra.

-The general rule is that this Mantra (Sri-Vidya) should be repeated after one's passing through certain stages of self-purification through other mantras (such as 'Aim Kleem Sau' or 'Om Aim Hreem Shreem').
-In the beginning a Purascharana of Ganesa-Mantra should be done.
-Then Purascharanas of Gayatri-Mantra, Maha-Mrityunjaya-Mantra and Durga-Mantra (Vaidika or Tantrika) have to be done.
-After this the Panchadasakshari and the Shodasakshari have to be taken up for Japa.
+The general rule is that this mantra (Sri-Vidya) should be repeated only after passing through certain stages of self-purification through other mantras (such as 'Aim Kleem Sau' or 'Om Aim Hreem Shreem').
+In the beginning a Purascharana of Ganesa-Mantra should be practiced, then Purascharanas of the Gayatri-Mantra, Maha-Mrityunjaya-Mantra and Durga-Mantra (Vaidika or Tantrika) should be practiced.
+After this, the Panchadasakshari and the Shodasakshari have to be taken up for Japa.

 The Bija-Mantras and the Sri-Vidya should not be repeated by those who are not well acquainted with them.
 Only those who have a very good knowledge of the Sanskrit language and who have been directly initiated by a Guru (who has Mantra-Siddhi) can take up the Japa of Bija-Mantras and the Sri-Vidya.
 Others should not approach these Mantras and should do only their own Ishta-Mantras which are easy to pronounce and remember.